-Students who earn a "C-" or below in a nursing course, withdraw in failing status (withdrawal in failing status is considered a failure in the School of Nursing), or receives a Notice of Deficiency for a major violation or 3 minor violations are subject to RAP review and may be placed on probation in the School of Nursing.
+Students who earn a "C-" or below in a nursing course, withdraw in failing status (withdrawal in failing status is considered a failure in the School of Nursing), or receives a Performance Progression Alert (PPA) for a major violation or 3 minor violations are subject to RAP review and may be placed on probation in the School of Nursing.
 Students may repeat a failed nursing course, or enroll in other subsequent nursing courses, only after a review by the RAP committee.

 If, while on academic probation, a student earns a "C-" or below in any nursing course, or withdraws in failing status, that student will be dismissed from the School of Nursing.
-If, while on professional conduct-related probation, a student receives a Notice of Deficiency for a major violation or receives an additional 3 Notice of Deficiency for minor violations, the student will be dismissed from the School of Nursing.
+If, while on professional conduct-related probation, a student receives a Performance Progression Alert (PPA) for a major violation or receives an additional 3 Performance Progression Alert (PPA) for minor violations, the student will be dismissed from the School of Nursing.